oliszymanski/genetic-diversity-in-legionella/README.md

 ## Data collection and analysis
 I've collected genetic sequences of legionella sequences from NCBI (National Center for Biotechnology Information).
-It contains information of different bacteria, their DNA sequences (view legionella information <a href='https://www.ncbi.nlm.nih.gov/search/all/?term=legionella'>here</a>).
+It contains information of different bacteria, their DNA sequences[0].

 I've gathered sequences of 6 legionella strains:
 - Legionella antarctica